mair-de-la-marsh/mair-de-la-marsh/README.md

 - 👋 @mair-de-la-marsh
 - 👀 I’m new here.
-Top interest: domains
+Top interest: Azure, domains, and VMs
 - 🌱 I’m currently learning azure fundamentals and administration with a sprinkle of Net+.
 - 💞️ I’m looking to collaborate on [undefined] ...
 - 📫 How to reach me ...